Code-the-Dream-School/node-essentials/lessons/lesson11-extras.md

 ## **Lesson Overview**

 **Learning objective**: Students will optionally explore various ideas for additional functions that may be added to an application.
 Among the ideas presented are OAuth authentication using Google, adding additional associations to a data model, role based access control, pagination of result sets, updating many records with a single operation, and Swagger documentation of APIs.
+Students will also learn how to begin a new Node project.

 **Topics**: